 • Rice pollen is normally viable for only a few minutes after flowering.

-• This means that organically-grown rice won’t usually cross-pollinate naturally with another cultivated rice variety unless they are growing close together and flower at the same time.
+This means that organically-grown rice won’t usually cross-pollinate with another cultivated rice variety unless they are growing close together and flower at the same time.

-In order to further minimize the possible accidental mixing of Golden Rice with other rice varieties, our project will work with rice producers in areas where Golden Rice is to be grown to develop any necessary guidelines for cultivation, harvest, transport, storage and processing of rice to help keep it separate.
+In order to further minimize the possible accidental mixing of Golden Rice, if it is approved, with other rice varieties, we plan to work with rice producers in areas where Golden Rice could be grown to develop guidelines for cultivation, harvest, transport, storage, and processing of rice to help keep it separate.

 For more, see our Golden Rice FAQ, resources, and links